Billings Montana

 Perhaps Preston needed a meat-packing plant in Billings, due to his own ranching interests.
 In the early 1900s, Preston Moss and T. A. Snidow “ran 80,000 head of sheep, bearing the Moss-Snidow brand and several thousand head of cattle.”

-Preston also became a leader in the Masons’ Montana State Organization, and served on the Billings School Board, making a difference in the public education offered to Billings school children.
+Preston also became a leader in the Masons’ Montana State Organization, and served on the Billings School Board, making a difference in the public education offered.
 His children attended public schools that were available in Billings.
 When Billings finally built its high school, his daughter Melville, and his sons Preston and David all attended there, and weren’t sent to east coast boarding high schools, which was common among the rich.

 Four of their surviving children went to college on the East coast, while Preston, Jr., attended a business college in Billings.
-He served in the Army Medical Corps but never saw action in WWI, because the treaty was signed when his ship was half-way across the ocean.
+He served in the Army Medical Corps but never saw action in WW1, because the treaty that ended the war was signed when his ship was half-way across the ocean.
 The ship just turned around and went home.
 I bet his parents and family were relieved.

 All of the Moss children eventually returned to settle in Billings, becoming ranchers, house managers, working at Moss businesses, and even the railroad.

-Four of the children enjoyed happy marriages, while Melville chose not to marry at all.
+Three of the children enjoyed happy marriages, while Melville chose not to marry at all.
 Melville enjoyed being a musician, and traveling the world, as well as living at Moss Mansion, protecting and caring for it.
-Both of the parents were dead, so Melville stepped up to the plate.
-She has been credited in preserving all of it, including family items, so what originally was there is nearly intact.
+Both of her parents were by then dead, so she stepped up to the plate.
+Melville has been credited in preserving all of it, including family items, so what originally was there is nearly intact.

 HISTORY OF MANIFESTATIONS

-The Moss Mansion was the Moss family home for its entire time as a private residence;(1903-1984), and was dearly loved and protected.
+Moss Mansion Historic House, MT (The Moss Mansion was the Moss family home for its entire time as a private residence(1903-1984), and was dearly loved and protected.
 As one would expect, several members of the Moss family died in this mansion.
 The youngest of the Mosses’ children, little Virginia, died of diphtheria in the third month after her 6th birthday, on April 2nd, of 1908.
 Preston B. Moss died of a heart attack on Feb.
-1st, of 1947, and his wife Martha Moss followed him in just 4 years later, dying of a Cerebral Hemorrhage, on November 6th, 1951.
-Finally, Melville Hollingsworth Moss died at the Mansion on November 2nd, 1984.
+1st, of 1947, and his wife Martha Moss followed him just four years later, dying of a cerebral hemorrhage, on November 6th, 1951.
+Finally, Melville Hollingsworth Moss died at the Mansion on November 2nd, 1984).

-Children who die before they are ready to go often like to visit or stay in the home or place they felt the most comfortable in this world.
+Children who die before they are ready to go often like to visit or stay as spirits in the home or place they felt the most comfortable in this world.

-Young Virginia probably felt most comfortable in a house where she lived since she was born, with people she dearly loved.
+Moss Mansion Historic House, MT (Young Virginia probably felt most comfortable in the house where she lived since she was born, with people she dearly loved.
 Virginia is described as being a caring, social butterfly, and enjoyed terrific relationships with all she came in contact with, especially her family.

-People who lose a loved one too soon, sometimes, as spirits, meet together with their loved ones in their earthly home, and make up some time that they didn’t have together because of the premature death(s).
+People who lose a loved one too soon, sometimes return as spirits, to meet together with their loved ones in their earthly home, and make up some time that they didn’t have together.

-Little Virginia became most active when Melville was about to pass over, and has been seen more often since.
+Moss Mansion Historic House, MT (Little Virginia became most active when Melville was about to pass over, and has been seen more often since.
 Perhaps Melville visits the home, and she and Virginia spend some time together.
+The spirit of their father, Preston, may also enjoy spending time with two of his daughters, though there is no hard evidence of this.
+It is a theory of mine).

 Personal items of the deceased that are on display in the family home or museum, can act like an environmental trigger, and draw their former owners, now in spirit, back to visit them, or even stay awhile.

-Many cherished, personal items and artifacts from the Moss family are on display, as well as the original curtains, fixtures, etc.
+Moss Mansion Historic House, MT (Many cherished, personal items and artifacts from the Moss family are on display, as well as the original curtains, fixtures, etc.).

 MANIFESTATIONS

 A female voice was singing up in the Billiards Room, and was caught on an EVP.
-Could be residual, or a response to the music the investigators played.
+It could be residual, or a response to the music the investigators played.

 A cool wind has been reported by staff and others, that goes up and around the living person’s body.
 No logical explanation has been found to explain this.

-Shadows have been seen by staff and others in various rooms in the mansion; especially Billiards Room and the Lobby/Foyer area.
+Shadows have been seen by staff and others in various rooms in the mansion, especially in the Billiards Room and the Lobby/Foyer area.

 Has been seen walking down the central staircase many times.